OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Contrarian Harrison Owen.md

 Next up: [[Contrarian Hans Monderman]].

 As you'll see in this short series, Contrarians are masters of [[Rethink Constraints|rethinking constraints]].
+They are also the foundations of [[Design from Trust]].

 If you read this far, a treat: In [my online Brain](https://www.jerrysbrain.com/), you'll find all my Contrarians [here](https://bra.in/4jrdQp), where you can see them in their greater context.